 Microdosing is not necessarily illegal.
-Several countries allow the cultivation of Psilocybin Truffles, the purchase of Psilocybin truffles, or the purchase of LSD analogues.
+Several countries allow the cultivation and/or purchase of psilocybin truffles, as well as the purchase of LSD analogues.
 We do not condone microdosing where it is against the law, as penalties can be severe.

 The riskiest thing about microdosing is its potentially illegal nature.
 Always be aware of your local laws and don’t undertake any illegal activities.